-Getting ready to move into your new house in Los Angeles is exciting and stressful at the same time.
+Getting ready to move into your new house in Riverside is exciting and stressful at the same time.
 You need to pack all your belongings, figure out how to get them to the new house, and put them in the places they best fit.
 But before you take that first moving box into your new house, you may want to consider tackling some home improvement projects.
-Sure, you just spent a ton of money on your new house in Los Angeles, so why should you delay the process and add more cost?
+Sure, you just spent a ton of money on your new house in Riverside, so why should you delay the process and add more cost?

 Some home improvement projects just are easier to manage in an empty house, making them easier, less expensive, and less stressful if you’re working around all your stuff.
-Here are 4 improvements you should make before moving into your new house in Los Angeles:
+Here are 4 improvements you should make before moving into your new house in Riverside:

 POPCORN CEILINGS AND WALLS